PowerShell/vscode-powershell/docs/troubleshooting.md

 ### Logs

-Logs provide context for what was happening when the issue occurred
+Logs provide context for what was happening when the issue occurred.
+**Note: You should skim through your logs for any sensitive information you would not like to share online**

 - Before sending through logs, try and reproduce the issue with **log level set to Verbose** or **Diagnostic**.
 You can set this